 Dufferin Grove Park

 Park green space and part community hub, this 5.3-hectare park on Dufferin Street just south of Bloor Street West has something for just about anyone, especially those looking to get to know the people in their neighborhood.
 Dufferin Grove boasts a multipurpose sports field, a basketball court, a picnic area, a wading pool, two fire pits, a children's playground, native plant beds, native tree groves, vegetable gardens and a naturalized savannah garden.
 If that weren't enough, there’s a drop-in garden club wherein anyone interested can help maintain the park's gardens.
 Here you’ll also find an artificial ice rink in the winter and a year-round farmers’ market.
-Bonus: From the beginning of June to end of August, head to the park to make your own pizza in the outdoor oven.
-Each person gets a ball of dough, tomato sauce and cheese to make a pizza.
-Bring any other favorite toppings with you.

 Best For: Families; Community Interaction